jiapivialiu/statflix-n-chill/README.md

 4. Starter Kits:
   - 🧠 [LaTeX Neural Network with TikZ Example](https://tikz.net/neural_networks/)

-### 📘 3.
-Add an Observable JavaScript Plot Inside a Quarto Document
+### Idea 3: 📘 Add an Observable JavaScript Plot Inside a Quarto Document

 **What**: Use a reactive JS cell in Quarto to show a cool plot.